 With a history dating back to 1937, a completely renovated Crystal Bay Casino opened its doors on August 1, 2003.
 Natural stones cover the walls of the casino and a giant (fake) oak tree grows from the middle of the pit, spreading its branches out over the gaming tables and giving it a surreal ambiance.
 The gaming includes blackjack, craps and roulette as well as slot machines and a sportsbook.
 They’ve got rooms to rent out in an adjacent building called the Border House.
 Renovated to maintain a bygone charm with modern luxuries, the 10 rooms of the Border House are furnished with antiques and retro pieces and have Jacuzzi tubs and plasma TVs, and a few rooms have fireplaces.
 The casino hosts two clubs: the Red Room – with a small performance space – and the Crown Room, one of Tahoe’s premier performance venues.
-Set in an old bowling alley, the Crown Room has a state-of-the-art sound and lighting system, a hardwood dance floor and a capacity of 550.
-Crystal Bay Casino also contains two dining options: the smaller, more casual Bistro Elise and the five-star Steak and Lobster House.
+Set in an old bowling alley, the Crown Room has a state-of-the-art sound and lighting system, a hardwood dance floor and a capacity of 750.
+Crystal Bay Casino also is the home to the five-star Steak and Lobster House.
 To get a feel for old school Tahoe with all the modern luxuries, check out the CBC.

 Weekly Lake Report